 Does the Library Buy Textbooks?

-As a general rule, the Library does not purchase textbooks for the collection.
+As a general rule, the Library does not purchase textbooks.

-The Library supports faculty in choosing alternative, open, and affordable classroom materials.
-The Library’s Textbook Alternatives and Open Educational Resources Research Guide supplies strategies for pursuing such materials.
+The Library can help faculty and instructors in choosing alternative, open, and affordable classroom materials.
+The Library’s Open Educational Resources Research Guide supplies strategies for pursuing such materials.

-The Library purchases multiple resources to support learning and research within normal collection selection parameters, including:
+The Library purchases a variety of materials to support learning, teaching, and research including:

 What Type of Streaming Media Do You Have?

-The holdings in the Library’s streaming media collections are extensive, and often meet user needs.
+The Library provides access to extensive streaming media collections.
 All media titles may be found through Start My Research on the Library’s homepage.
 Video collections are described in the Videos & Streaming Media Research Guide, and online music collections are highlighted in the Music Research Guide.